 - 1 cup of salt

-Add the white vinegar and salt into a large pot and heat the mixture until the salt dissolves.
-Once the mixture is cool, add the dishwashing soap and stir well.
+Start by adding the white vinegar and salt into a large pot and heat the mixture until the salt dissolves.
+Next, take the solution off the heat and allow it to cool.

-Soap will increase the spread of vinegar and salt and increase the absorption of desiccants as it breaks down the waxy surface that protects the leaves.
+The soap will increase the spread of vinegar and salt, which should enhance the absorption of the mixture as it breaks down the waxy surface that protects the leaves.

-If you are looking for another solution to eliminate the nasty poison ivy plant in your backyard, you can use household products to do the trick.
+If you are looking for another strategy to eliminate nasty poison ivy from your backyard, you can use household products to do the trick.

 You’ll need the following: